chriskyfung/chriskyfung.github.io/_posts/2019-09-30-Migrate-a-MySQL-Database-to-Google-Cloud-SQL.md

 ## Export SQL Database

-If you read "[Migration from MySQL to Cloud SQL](https://cloud.google.com/solutions/migrating-mysql-to-cloudsql-concept) in the documatation of Google Cloud Solutions.
+If you read "[Migration from MySQL to Cloud SQL](https://cloud.google.com/solutions/migrating-mysql-to-cloudsql-concept) in the documentation of Google Cloud Solutions.
 There are two ways to migrate the database, namely, (a) [Export/import approach](https://cloud.google.com/sql/docs/mysql/replication/replication-from-external) or (b) [External replica promotion approach](https://cloud.google.com/solutions/migrating-mysql-to-cloudsql-using-automated-migration-workflow-tutorial).

 - **Export/import migration**
 This method requires to export the entire source database and import the dump data to replica, typically requires downtime for the database during the entire process to keep data in sync.
 - **External replica promotion migration**
-This method process through the automated migration workflow provided by Goolge Cloud SQL, which aims to minimize the database uptime by promoting the replica database to replace the source after the data is synchronized.
+This method process through the automated migration workflow provided by Google Cloud SQL, which aims to minimize the database uptime by promoting the replica database to replace the source after the data is synchronized.

 In a production environment, you may consider the automated workflow to take its advantage.
 In this article, I will only show you the **export/import** approach because it is simpler.
 I want to make sure you can accomplish this challenge lab.